 a New Georges Supported Production

 Previews: August 19–20 at 8:30pm; August 20 at 4pm

 Regular performances: August 24–28, August 31–September 4 at 8:30pm; August 27 & September 3 at 4pm

 Tickets: Free with RSVP, August 19-22; $25, August 24 – September 4

 In ISLANDER, playwright Liza Birkenmeier and director Katie Brook (of NYT Critic’s Pick DR. RIDE’S AMERICAN BEACH HOUSE) use verbatim NHL coverage of the New York Islanders’ abysmal 2017-18 season to make a freaky comedy about white male fragility.

 ISLANDER stars David Gould as Man and includes supporting performances by Dick Toth as Other Man and newcomer Aksel Latham-Mitchell as John Tavares.
 The creative team includes set and lighting designer Josh Smith, choreographer Katie Rose McLaughlin, and sound designer Ben Williams.

 ISLANDER was developed in New Georges’ Audrey Residency program!

 More info to come.
-Meanwhile, follow @IslanderPlay on Twitter (it’s a gas!) to see how the sports people are responding, and buy tickets here!
+Meanwhile, follow @IslanderPlay on Twitter (it’s a gas!)!